English

 • Combined Degree Program in HBA/HBSc and Master of Teaching (MT)

-Students enrolled in the Minor in Education and Society and Major in English may apply for this Combined Degree Program.
+Students enrolled in the Minor in Education and Society and a Major in English may apply for this Combined Degree Program.
 For details about application and program requirements, see the Combined Degree Programs section.

 English Courses